Review: Sandos San Blas Resort Tenerife

 The restaurants had the white Ikea high chairs and we never had a problem securing one.

 The staff here were very welcoming and sensitive to small children’s needs.
 The suites fridges were very convenient too.
 It would be helpful if the meal times were adjusted slightly to accommodate those with small families too and some fresh fruit would be appreciated too.
 Overall, we had an enjoyable visit and our toddler enjoyed the playground and the pools immensely.
+We stayed close to the hotel but if you are looking for things to do with kids in Tenerife, have a read of Mummy Travel’s post for some great suggestions.

 Pin for later?